bombbomb/bombbomb-ruby-openapi/docs/AccountsApi.md

 api_instance = BombBomb::AccountsApi.new

 opts = {
-  client_id: "client_id_example" # String | Client ID of the account to retrieve.
+  client_id: "client_id_example", # String | Client ID of the account to retrieve.
 Defaults to yourself.
+  refresh: true, # BOOLEAN | Boolean for whether data returned should be from cache or not.
+  statistic_values: "statistic_values_example" # String | Array of data that should be returned, used exclusively for cacheless data
 }

 begin